 Start writing your medical school story

-You now have a resource that you can return to throughout your path to pursuing an MD.
-The process of applying to and starting medical school is lengthy, and this guide can help you every step along the way.
-With hard work, dedication, and an organized approach, you could very well secure acceptance at a medical school that meets your needs.
+You now have a resource that you can return to throughout your path to pursuing your MD.
+The process of applying to medical school and starting classes is lengthy, and this guide can help you every step of the way.
+With hard work, dedication, and a disciplined approach, you could very well secure acceptance at a medical school that meets your needs.

 As you continue toward a career as a physician, you’ll want to stay up to date on relevant topics.
-Make sure you’re informed about everything from different career paths to health care trends by regularly checking in with our blog, The SGU Pulse.
+Make sure you’re informed about everything from med school requirements to different career paths to health care trends by regularly checking in with our blog, The SGU Pulse.